 Click here for Lakawon Island Travel Guide

-With Senor Santo Nino as its patron, Cadiz is also known for the Dinagsa Festival, which is a week-long event that typically starts on the last week of January in honor of its patron saint.
+With Senor Santo Nino as its patron, Cadiz is also known for the Dinagsa Festival, a week-long event that typically starts on the last week of January in honor of its patron saint.

 Click here for Dinagsa Festival Guide

 While visiting the place, don’t forget to buy their famous delicacy, the dried fish.
-You can ask the locals where to buy the delicacy which you can bring home with you
+You can ask the locals where to buy the delicacy which you can bring home with you.

 Click here for C City Dried Fish